dakom/frpong/README.md

 # Notes

-* Purposefully over-engineered - though I dunno, this also kinda feels like a sensible starting point?
+* Purposefully over-engineered - though I dunno, this also kinda feels like a cool starting point?
 * The multi-threading is probably pointless and wasteful in this case, but it doesn't really hurt afaik
 * With upcoming offscreenCanvas, might separate rendering into its own thread too
 * Different webpack modes ("dev", "build" and "bundle") - as well as travis setup for deployment